About River of Art

 The festival is recognised as a major tourism drawcard and flagship regional event.
 It attracts growing audiences and media interest, and has won three South Coast Regional Tourism awards.

-River of Art is proudly supported by Destination NSW, the Eurobodalla Shire Council, regional Chambers of Commerce and local businesses.
+River of Art is proudly supported by the NSW Government through Destination NSW, Regional Arts NSW and Create NSW.
+Support is also received from the Eurobodalla Shire Council and local businesses.

 What events are on during River of Art?

-Now entering its thirteenth year, the festival format continues to evolve.
-In 2018, River of Art will present and promote a four-day program of events from 17 to 20 May 2018.
-River of Art will also promote fringe events such as exhibitions, Art on Parade and workshops in the surrounding weeks.
+Now entering its thirteenth year, the festival continues to evolve.
+In 2018, River of Art will present and promote a big weekend of events from 17 to 20 May 2018.

 Where is River of Art held?

-River of Art extends the along the far South Coast of NSW – known as the Eurobodalla – with activities from Durras in the north to Tilba in the south.
+River of Art extends the along the far South Coast of NSW, presenting 100 activities from Durras in the north to Bermagui in the south.